GerHobbelt/owemdjee/README.md

 - ~~**zlog** [🌐](https://github.com/HardySimpson/zlog)~~

-  - **removed**; `zlog` has a nice overall design but is too 'Unix-is-the-world' in its coding: in the end it was easy of cross-platform compilation of `glog` that won the day and I'm okay with layering on top of that one to get the zlog category and other channel features, once I really need them.
+  - **removed**; `zlog` has a nice overall design but is too 'Unix-is-the-world' in its coding: in the end it was ease of cross-platform compilation of `glog` that won the day and I'm okay with layering on top of that one to get the zlog category and other channel features, once I really need them.